 CBD tinctures are sometimes called drops or even just CBD oils.
 This is the most common way that people use CBD and has been around the longest out of all of the methods.
 If you’re using a CBD tincture, you would measure out a dropper of CBD and then put it under your tongue.
 After a few seconds, you swallow the product.
-Sublingual application allows the membranes in your mouth to help CBD enter your bloodstream faster and the rest enters through digestion.
+Sublingual application allows CBD to enter your bloodstream faster and the rest enters through digestion.
 Tinctures are available in a very broad range of doses and flavors.

 Some companies offer CBD tinctures that are completely flavorless.
 These drops can be added to food or drinks as well, but this is not as common as just taking the oil on its own.

-Topical CBD products are another extremely popular way that people get their dose of CBD.
+Topical CBD products are another extremely popular way to use CBD.
 Topicals can come in the form of creams, lotions, balms, salves, gels, and more.
 Most of these products are designed to help with muscle and joint pain because they can be applied directly to the affected area.
 The CBD is absorbed through the skin and impacts the CB2 receptors.
 Some companies sell them in jars or tubes, while others have roll-on products that are comparable to something like Aspercreme but with CBD as the active ingredient.